Standard tent stakes that come bundled with tents and sunshades are not the best tent stakes in the world – fact.

 Early in my camping career I just always assumed that all tent stakes were a bit bad.
-It wasn’t until I had to buy my first replacement set that I realised quite how much choice there was out there.
-And that this was a really simple way to pimp my tent!
+It wasn’t until I’d bent so many that I had to buy my first replacement set that I realised quite how much choice there was out there.

-Now, after looking at dozens of different options, I think I can simplify things for anyone looking to choose new stakes and for this article I’ve reviewed 9 different options for different budgets and uses including stakes for snow, sand and rocky ground.
+After looking at dozens of different options, I think I can simplify things for anyone looking to choose a new tent stake.
+So for this article I’ve reviewed a bunch of different options for different designs, different materials different lengths and different budgets.

 The ‘brands’ will typically pop up on Amazon for a season then disappear.
 Many of the reviews will typically talk about flimsy metal that bends with the first gust of wind.
 Others talk about the poor finishes, where the metal will easily cut you (MSR always round their corners off).

 That being said, if you are looking for a cheaper alternative you may want to check out two other versions that have been around for a good few years and have reasonable reputations:

 - Wise Owl Outfitters (16 stakes in a nice carry bag)